MD-CWI/afivo-streamer/documentation/installation.md

     bash run_tests.sh

-To run some of the examples, see [tutorials](documentation/tutorials.md).
+To run some of the examples, see [running examples](documentation/running_examples.md).

 # Updating to the latest version {#updating}